 Set among tea plantations and rolling greenery, Cameron Highlands is a hiker’s dream.
 It’s the perfect escape from the big Malaysian city bustle you’ll have experienced so far.

 In Cameron Highlands you’ll finally find some respite from the heat and humidity of the lowlands.
 If you’d like to spend your days tramping among the hills, the cooler temperatures will be a blessing!

 The relaxed pace here means there are fewer things to do in Cameron Highlands than elsewhere in Malaysia.
 Still, you’ll manage to fill up a couple solid days easily.
 Try to fit in the following:

 The history of tea in the area is surprisingly short, only starting in the 20th-century interwar period.
-The oldest, and most famous, tea planation to visit is Sungai Palas Tea Estate.
+The oldest, and most famous, tea plantation to visit is Sungai Palas Tea Estate.

 Are you an active traveller?
-Plan to spend most of your time in Cameron Highlands ambling among the hiking trails.
+When you’re planning out what to do in Cameron Highlands plan to spend most of your time ambling among the hiking trails.
 In the area you’ll find over a dozen official trails.
 Not all the trails, however, are well-marked, and the conditions vary.